skyfet/drift_model_generator/README.md

 1. **Define Your Dart Classes**: Define your database models as Dart classes, annotating them with the appropriate annotations from the Drift Model Generator package.

 2. **Run Code Generation**: Run the Drift Model Generator to automatically generate Drift classes based on your annotated Dart classes.
-You can do this using the `flutter pub run build_runner build` command.
+You can do this using the `dart run build_runner build` command.

 3. **Use Generated Classes**: Use the generated Drift classes in your application code to interact with your database.
 You can perform CRUD operations and define queries using the generated classes.